years ago, virtually all carpets were made to last a lifetime if cared for

 do was give them a good cleaning every few years and their carpet would look

 new again, decade after decade.
+What is Carpet

-of carpet for every situation.
+of carpet for virtually every homeowners application.

 Carpet manufacturers today make at least 12 basic grades of carpet to choose